Skip to main content Skip to home page

 Periprosthetic fracture

-A broken bone that occurs around previously implanted hardware (ex. femur fracture below a total hip replacement, or a fracture above or below a total knee replacement).
+A broken bone occurs around previously implanted hardware (ex., a femur fracture below a total hip replacement or a fracture above or below a total knee replacement).

 Treatment Options

-Treatment depends on the bone that is fractured, the location of the fracture, as well as the type and severity of the fracture.
-Ultimately, the bone has to be put back together so proper healing can occur.
-A variety of different options are available for treatment of fractures.
+Treatment depends on the bone that is fractured, the fracture's location, and the type and severity of the fracture.
+Ultimately, the bone must be put back together for proper healing.
+A variety of different options are available for the treatment of fractures.

 Cast